sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2020-12-20/index.md

 I opened a package of the skim milk mozzarella and it weighed out to be 476 g.
-No blends today and the usual amount of 100 g of cheese per pizza wasn't going to work out.
-To stretch it out, pizzas with toppings were going to get 80 g of cheese while a pizza without any toppings would get the full 100 g.
+No blends today and the usual amount of 100 g of cheese per pizza wasn't going to work.
+To stretch it out, pizzas with toppings would get 80 g of cheese while pizzas without toppings would get the full 100 g.

 Mise en place for today's bake: